Overview of Data Migration and Data Security in Cloud

 Each SaaS product includes a management console for administering users and services.
 SaaS administrator accounts are frequently targeted by hackers and cybercriminals.
 Customers should control and monitor SaaS administration console access privileges to ensure SaaS security and reduce risk.

 There are many so-called general public Cloud solutions – Google Drive, OneDrive, Dropbox.
 However, these are not recommended for enterprises that deal with highly secure data.
-Indeed, it is preferable to choose a private solution or opt for Cloud-based Application Development services, which will provide you with the security, control and traceability essential to companies.
+Indeed, it is preferable to choose a private solution or opt for cloud based application development service, which will provide you with the security, control and traceability essential to companies.
 You will thus have full control over your data hosted in the Cloud, and full access to it.
 You can even offer your customers a secure connection so that they too can enrich this collaborative data center!

 The best security of a Cloud solution starts on the workstations of employees.
 In fact, a virus present in a file that would not be detected by the computers installed in the company could infect all the data present in the Cloud and all the PCs of those who access it.
 It is, therefore, recommended to ensure that anti-virus software and employee firewalls are up to date and ready to identify the slightest threat to data integrity.